Low-dimensional quantum gases in curved geometries: Theoretical prospects

 In the recent years, studies of vortex dynamics were performed in a large variety of two-dimensional superfluid manifolds, which include the cylinder \cite{guenther2017}, the cone \cite{massignan2019}, the torus \cite{guenther2020,ambroise2022}, the sphere \cite{padavic2020,bereta2021}, and ellipsoids or other generic axially-symmetric surfaces \cite{caracanhas2022}.
 In all these cases, the system curvature and the boundary conditions are the source of peculiar dynamical effects which are intrinsically characteristic of each realization.
 A general important aspect is that the vortices in a uniform superfluid couple with surface curvature, and thus feel a geometric potential which repels them from positive curvature regions and attracts them towards negative curvature ones \cite{vitelli2004}.

 A series of developments of these analyses could be imagined: while an analytical framework to integrate the vortex motion is available for a uniform and incompressible superfluid\cite{turner2010}, the relaxation of these hypotheses may generate interesting phenomena.
-The geometric potential can in principle compete with the other energy contributions that appear when, for instance, the superfluid density $n_s$ is nonuniform, and when the vortex core size and the energy density can change due to density fluctuations or due to the surface curvature.
+In specific regimes, the geometric potential could compete with the other energy contributions that appear when, for instance, the superfluid density $n_s$ is nonuniform, and when the vortex core size and the energy density can change due to density fluctuations or due to the surface curvature.
 A general framework to describe analytically this case is currently absent, and the modeling of vortex motion which includes these and, potentially, also the temperature-dependent effects requires numerical simulations \cite{blakie2008,proukakis2008}.
+Other research directions include the study of spinor superfluids in various geometries, following the interesting evidence that two types of vortices with the same topological charge can exist in the cylindrical geometry\cite{ho2015}.
+Finally, in the case of Bose-Einstein condensates in an elliptical ring, we expect that multi-quantized vortices, and in particular the position of their cores, will strongly depend on the eccentricity, which determines the local curvature.
+Also the stability of vortex configurations may be affected by the eccentricity, and this phenomenon could be then used to build sensors based on the shape deformation of the elliptical waveguide.

-Other research directions include the study of spinor superfluids in various geometries, following the interesting evidence that two types of vortices with the same topological charge can exist in the cylindrical geometry \cite{ho2015}.
-Moreover, the investigation of nonlinear superfluid excitations should also include bright and dark solitons in bosonic gases with attractive interactions, which can be studied both in two-dimensional curved settings and in one-dimensional waveguides. \\
+The investigation of nonlinear superfluid excitations should also include bright and dark solitons in bosonic gases with attractive { or repulsive} interactions, which can be studied both in two-dimensional curved settings and in one-dimensional waveguides.
+For instance, it was proposed to realize a matter-wave interferometer in a curved ring geometry by splitting a bright soliton into two counterpropagating components along the ring\cite{helm2015}.
+In general, it is still unclear how bright solitons in attractive gases, dark solitons in repulsive condensates, and multi-soliton configurations could exist (and if they are stable) if their motion is constrained on a curved low-dimensional geometry.
+Investigating their stability, as well as their scattering and the finite-temperature effects on various curved manifolds will pose new challenges both for theory and for experiments. \\